 If text, boxes, and images scale down or shuffle around fluidly as you decrease the size of the window, then the design is probably responsive.
 However, if nothing changes until you reach certain “jump points” – where everything moves suddenly together – then the design is most likely adaptive.
 (Though it’s worth noting that responsive web design can also have jump points).

 When building an adaptive website, developers will usually create a handful of different static layouts for the page, and tell the website to load the relevant one based on the resolution or screen size the page is being viewed on.
 For example, there might be a defined layout built for screen widths of 320 pixels, or 960 pixels, or 1200 pixels, and so on.
 Then, a user sees a different device-optimized version of the page if they visit the website on an iPad or a Google Pixel, or on a desktop PC with a widescreen monitor.

 One drawback of this method is that new devices, and thus new screen sizes, are being developed and released constantly – just think of how many times the size of the iPhone screen has changed over the years.
 With an adaptive design, you have to build a new layout for each individual device, and that work adds up.
 You could just approximate the layout that gets served to be as close as possible to an existing device, but that leaves you open to imperfections and inconsistencies.
 And nobody wants that.

 Responsive web design

 The solution to that problem is to build a website with responsive web design.
-A responsive design is built from one layout, and scales down (or up) appropriately based on device resolution through techniques like media queries and CSS manipulation.
-For example, you could build it so that an image on a page always takes up 30 per cent of the webpage, regardless of the width of the screen, and the other 70 per cent scales accordingly as well.
-This way you’re guaranteed to catch all possibilities, and serve a webpage that’s optimised for each individual device.
+A responsive design is built from one layout and scales down (or up) appropriately based on device resolution through techniques like media queries and CSS manipulation.
+For example, you could build it so that an image on a page always takes up 30 percent of the webpage, regardless of the width of the screen, and the other 70 percent scales accordingly as well.
+This way you’re guaranteed to catch all possibilities and serve a webpage that’s optimized for each individual device.

 Retrofitting vs starting from scratch